tock/tock/doc/Syscalls.md

 After a system call is made, the call is handled and routed by the Tock kernel in [`sched.rs`](../kernel/src/sched.rs) through a series of steps.

-1. The kernel calls a platform-provided syscall filter function to determine if it should handle the syscall or not.
-This does not apply to `yield`.
+1. For Command, Subscribe, Allow Read-Write and Allow Read-Only system call classes, the kernel calls a platform-defined syscall filter function.
+This function deterimes if the kernel should handle the syscall or not.
+Yield, Exit, and Memop system calls are not filtered.
+This filter function allows the kernel to impose security policies that limit which system calls a process might invoke.
 The filter function takes the syscall and which process issued the syscall to return a `Result((), ErrorCode)` to signal if the syscall should be handled or if an error should be returned to the process.
 If the filter function disallows the syscall it returns `Err(ErrorCode)` and the `ErrorCode` is provided to the process as the return code for the syscall.
-Otherwise, the syscall proceeds.

-   _The filter interface is currently considered unstable and subject to change._
+Otherwise, the syscall proceeds. _The filter interface is unstable and may be changed in the future._

-2. The number of the syscall is matched against the valid syscall types. `yield` and `memop` have special functionality that is handled by the kernel.
-   `command`, `subscribe`, and `allow` are routed to drivers for handling.
+2. The kernel scheduler loop handles the Exit and Yield system call classes.

+3. To handle Memop system calls, the scheduler loop invokes the `memop` module, which implements the Memop class.

-3. To route the `command`, `subscribe`, and `allow` syscalls, each board creates a struct that implements the `Platform` trait.
-Implementing that trait only requires implementing a `with_driver()` function that takes one argument, the driver number, and returns a reference to the correct driver if it is supported or `None` otherwise.
-The kernel then calls the appropriate syscall function on that driver with the remaining syscall arguments.
+4. Allow Read-Write, Allow Read-Only, Subscribe, and Command follow a more complex execution path because are implemented by drivers.
+To route these system calls, the scheduler loop calls a struct that implements the `Platform` trait.
+This trait has a `with_driver()` function that the driver number as an argument and returns either a reference to the corresponding driver or `None` if it is not installed.
+The kernel uses the returned reference to call the appropriate system call function on that driver with the remaining syscall arguments.

 An example board that implements the `Platform` trait looks something like
 this:

    ```rust
    struct TestBoard {